gnodking7/Robust-CSP/README.md

 [4] Xinyi Yong, Rabab K. Ward, and Gary E. Birch.
 Robust common spatial patterns for eeg signal preprocessing.
 In 2008 30th Annual International Conference of the IEEE Engineering in Medicine and Biology Society, pages 2087–2090.
 IEEE, 2008.

 [5] Motoaki Kawanabe, Wojciech Samek, Klaus-Robert M ̈uller, and Carmen Vidaurre.
 Robust common spatial filters with a maxmin approach.
 Neural computation, 26(2):349–376, 2014.

+[6] Zhaojun Bai, Ding Lu, and Bart Vandereycken.
+Robust rayleigh quotient minimization and nonlinear eigenvalue problems.
+SIAM Journal on Scientific Computing, 40(5):A3495–A3522, 2018.